Board of Trustees

 Anne serves on the Facilities Committee of Benchmark School Board of Trustees.

-Andy Rogers '93 is Chief Counsel to Commissioner Andrea Lucas at the U.S. Equal Employment Opportunity Commission in Washington, DC.
-In this capacity, Andy provides legal advice with respect to all business, including regulations, guidance, policy, proposed litigation, subpoena determinations, amicus participation, and federal sector administrative appeals.
-Prior to this role, Andy served as an attorney specializing in employment law at the law firms of Littler Mendelson P.C. in Tysons Corner, VA and Paul Hastings LLP in Washington, DC.
+Andrew Rogers '93 is Chief Counsel to a Commissioner of the United States Equal Employment Opportunity Commission in Washington, DC.
+In this capacity, Andrew provides legal advice with respect to all regulations, guidance, policy, proposed litigation, subpoena determinations, amicus participation, and federal sector administrative appeals before the Commission.
+Prior to this role, Andrew worked in the Wage and Hour Division of the United States Department of Labor, where he authored guidance and regulations implementation COVID-19 paid leave laws, opinion letters, and other guidance interpreting and implementing the Fair Labor Standards Act.
+Before his government service, he worked as an attorney specializing in wage and hour and EEO law at the law firms of Littler Mendelson P.C. in Tysons Corner, VA and Paul Hastings LLP in Washington, DC.

-After graduating from Benchmark School in 1993, Andy attended the Episcopal Academy.
-Andy earned a BA in Government and Foreign Affairs from the University of Virginia, and his JD from the University of Virginia School of Law.
+After graduating from Benchmark School in 1993, Andrew attended the Episcopal Academy.
+Andrew earned a BA in Government and Foreign Affairs from the University of Virginia, and his JD from the University of Virginia School of Law.

-Andy serves on the Facilities and Governance Committees of Benchmark School's Board of Trustees.
+Andrew serves on the Governance Committee of Benchmark School's Board of Trustees.

 Charlie Ryan is Chairman and Managing Partner of UFG Asset Management, an investment management firm based in Moscow.
 Charlie has top level expertise and deep knowledge of both Russian and international markets.